Building paths to funding for Black female founders – TechCrunch

 Amid a racial justice reckoning following countless events of police brutality (justice for Breonna Taylor), it’s high time companies and investors in the tech industry do more than just say “Black Lives Matter,” but show that Black lives matter.
 As Human Utility CEO Tiffani Ashley Bell aptly put it, “Make the hire, send the wire!”

 Black women are underfunded and under-appreciated in tech.
-Since 2009, Black women have received just .06% of all venture funding, according to digital undivided’s 2018 report.
+Since 2009, Black women have received just .06% of all venture funding, according to digitalundivided’s 2018 report.
 That’s despite a 50% increase in new Black women-owned businesses from 2014 to 2019, according to American Express.

 When Founder Met Funder, an All Raise event for Black female founders (BFFs), aims to foster community and fuel more investment in BFFs.
-In its second year, When Founder Met Funder featured Incredible Health Co-founder and CEO Iman Abuzeid, Slutty Vegan founder and CEO Pinky Cole, Y Combinator CEO Michael Seibel, Cake Ventures Founding Partner Monique Woodard and others.
+In its second year, When Founder Met Funder featured Incredible Health co-founder and CEO Iman Abuzeid, Slutty Vegan founder and CEO Pinky Cole, Y Combinator CEO Michael Seibel, Cake Ventures founding partner Monique Woodard and others.

 “It was very important for us to be able to give different ranges of talks,” Domonique Fines, co-creator of the event, told TechCrunch.
 “I wanted people to see there are Black women founders out there.
 They might not all have the same path, but just because you don’t have the same path, it doesn’t mean you won’t have that same success.”